Bahamian hutia: Description

 The Bahamian hutia is a rat-like rodent with a short tail and a body-length of up to 60 cm.
 Its fur varies in colour and can be black, brown, grey, white or reddish.

 Distribution and habitat

 The Bahamian hutia is endemic to the Bahamas.
 Its natural habitats are subtropical or tropical moist lowland forest, subtropical or tropical dry shrubland, and rocky areas.
-It was believed to be extinct until 1966, when biologist Garrett Clough found a relict population on East Plana Cay, a small, uninhabited strip of land east of Long Island, Bahama, between Acklins Island and Mayaguana Island.
+It was believed to be extinct until 1966, when biologist Garrett Clough found a relict population on East Plana Cay, a small, uninhabited strip of land east of Long Island, Bahamas, between Acklins Island and Mayaguana Island.
 The Plana Cays are the last natural habitat of the Bahamian hutia and are currently home to most of the remaining population.
 Colonist hutias were introduced into isolated parts of the Exuma Cays Land and Sea Park in 1973 as a conservation measure.
 The IUCN puts it as possibly extant in the Turks and Caicos islands.